 Clinical staffings provide the student with an opportunity to observe the clinical decision-making processes involved in the diagnosis and treatment of individuals and couples.
 During the first two semesters of enrollment, students will attend a weekly meeting during which licensed psychologists and graduate clinicians discuss ongoing clinical cases.
 May be repeated for credit.

 6001.
 Teaching Practicum

+1(1-0)

 Prerequisite: Consent of Department Chair.

 Required for all Teaching Assistants during the first semester of teaching.
 A review and discussion of college teaching techniques, common problems encountered in teaching, and the theory and practice of evaluating students.

 6013.
 Special Graduate Topics in Psychology

+3(3-0)

+Prerequisite: Consent of instructor.

 Seminar discussions and/or projects dealing with topics in psychology.
 May be repeated for credit when topics vary.

 6033.
 Family Violence

+3(3-0)

+Prerequisite: Consent of instructor.

 This course reviews theories and empirical findings on the causes, manifestations, consequences, and treatment of intimate partner violence and child maltreatment.
 The course will also explore the practical aspects of working with the legal system and child protective services.

 6103.
 Vocational Assessment and Counseling

+3(3-0)

+Prerequisite: Consent of instructor.

 Theories and applications of career assessment and counseling for populations including young adults, displaced workers, midlife career changers, and retirement-age individuals.
 Areas surveyed include theories of career choice and development, career assessment techniques, and career programs.
 6113.
-Individual Psychotherapy

-Prerequisite: PSYC 5153 or 5163 or consent of instructor.
+Individual Psychotherapy 3(3-0) Prerequisite: PSYC 5153 or 5163 or consent of instructor.
 A survey of the major theories and techniques of individual psychotherapy, and the application of these techniques in a structured clinical setting.
 6123.
-Therapeutic and Psychoeducational Groups
+Therapeutic and Psychoeducational Groups 3(3-0) Prerequisite: Consent of instructor.

 Examination of the development, implementation, and maintenance of therapeutic and psychoeducational groups.
 Includes a training group experience and the implementation of a psychoeducational workshop.

 6133.
 Marriage and Family Therapy

+3(3-0)

+Prerequisite: Consent of instructor.

 The course provides students with an introduction to systems theory, marriage and family therapy concepts, the genogram, and marriage and family theory.
 Families are looked at both from a family life cycle and individual perspective.
 Students apply the material to case studies throughout the semester.
 6143.
-Techniques of Assessment II (Personality Assessment)
+Techniques of Assessment II (Personality Assessment) 3(3-0) Prerequisite: Consent of instructor.